Joseon: End of the dynasty

 In 1863, King Gojong took the throne.
 His father, Heungseon Daewongun, ruled for him until Gojong reached adulthood.
 During the mid-1860s the Regent was the main proponent of isolationism and the instrument of the persecution of native and foreign Catholics, a policy that led directly to the French Campaign against Korea in 1866.
-The early years of his rule also witnessed a large effort to restore the dilapidated Gyeongbok Palace, the seat of royal authority.
+The early years of his rule also witnessed a large effort to restore the dilapidated Gyeongbokgung, the seat of royal authority.
+From 1862 to 1864, an insurgency movement driven by Donghak followers and religious leader Choe Je-u gathered a peasant army to take over southern parts of Korea until Choe was executed in 1864.

 During his reign, the power and authority of the in-law families such as the Andong Kims sharply declined.
-In order to get rid of the Andong Kim and Pungyang Jo clans, he promoted persons without making references to political party or family affiliations, and in order to reduce the burdens of the people and solidify the basis of the nation's economy, he reformed the tax system.
-In 1871, U.S. and Korean forces clashed in a U.S. attempt at "gunboat diplomacy" following on the General Sherman incident of 1866.
+To get rid of the Andong Kim and Pungyang Jo clans, he promoted persons without making references to political party or family affiliations, and to reduce the burdens of the people and solidify the basis of the nation's economy, he reformed the tax system.
+In 1871, U.S. and Korean forces clashed in a U.S. attempt at gunboat diplomacy following on the General Sherman incident of 1866.

 In 1873, King Gojong announced his assumption of royal rule.
 With the subsequent retirement of Heungseon Daewongun, Queen Min (later called Empress Myeongseong) became a power in the court, placing her family in high court positions.

 Japan, after the Meiji Restoration, acquired Western military technology, and forced Joseon to sign the Treaty of Ganghwa in 1876, opening three ports to trade and granting the Japanese extraterritoriality.
 Port Hamilton was briefly occupied by the Royal Navy in 1885.